beryldb/php-beryl/README.md

 ```

 In BerylDB, different structues cannot hold the same variable name.
 In order
-to check what kind of data structure is a given key:
+to check what kind of data structure is a given key, you may use type

 ```php
 echo $client->type("a") // => KEY